Tisan Bako

-Tisan Jeremiah Bako, popularly known as Tisan Bako, is a Nigerian radio personality and presenter.
-He is best known for hosting the drive time show Powerplay on Raypower 100.5 FM.
+Tisan Jeremiah Bako, popularly known as Tisan Bako, is a Nigerian tech and media personality.
+He is known for hosting the drive time show Powerplay on Raypower 100.5 FM, where he won multiple awards including The Future Awards Africa, Nigeria Entertainment Awards, Nigeria Media Merit award.
+He was also listed among Avance Media 100 Most influential Nigerians in 2018.

+He has also worked as a news producer for popular Canadian news stations including CTV News Channel and BNN Bloomberg.
+Tisan Currently works in the tech industry.

 Early life

 Tisan Jeremiah Bako was born in Sokoto on 16 April.
 He had his primary education at Command Children School, Ribadun Cantoment Kaduna, Nigeria, and secondary education in Ojo High School Ojo, Lagos.
 He also has a degree in Mass communication.

 Career

-Bako currently works Raypower 100.5 FM where he hosts the drive time show PowerPlay on Raypower 100.5 FM.
+Bako currently works at Bell Media as a news producer.
+Prior to that, he worked at Raypower 100.5 FM where he hosted the award winning drive time show PowerPlay on Raypower 100.5 FM.